Dissociative identity disorder: Treatments under the trauma model

-Medications can be used for comorbid disorders or targeted symptom relief, for example antidepressants or treatments to improve sleep.
-Some behavior therapists initially use behavioral treatments such as only responding to a single identity, and then use more traditional therapy once a consistent response is established.
 Brief treatment due to managed care may be difficult, as individuals diagnosed with DID may have unusual difficulties in trusting a therapist and take a prolonged period to form a comfortable therapeutic alliance.
-Regular contact (at least weekly) is recommended, and treatment generally lasts years – not weeks or months.
+Regular contact (at least weekly) is recommended, and treatment generally lasts years, not weeks or months.
 Sleep hygiene has been suggested as a treatment option, but has not been tested.
-In general there are very few clinical trials on the treatment of DID, none of which were randomized controlled trials.
+In general, there are very few clinical trials on the treatment of DID, none of which were randomized controlled trials.

-Therapy for DID is generally phase oriented.
+Therapy for DID is generally phase-oriented.
 Different alters may appear based on their greater ability to deal with specific situational stresses or threats.
-While some patients may initially present with a large number of alters, this number may reduce during treatment – though it is considered important for the therapist to become familiar with at least the more prominent personality states as the "host" personality may not be the "true" identity of the patient.
-Specific alters may react negatively to therapy, fearing the therapist's goal is to eliminate the alter (particularly those associated with illegal or violent activities).
-A more realistic and appropriate goal of treatment is to integrate adaptive responses to abuse, injury or other threats into the overall personality structure.
-There is debate over issues such as whether exposure therapy (reliving traumatic memories, also known as abreaction), engagement with alters and physical contact during therapy are appropriate and there are clinical opinions both for and against each option with little high-quality evidence for any position.
+While some patients may initially present with a large number of alters, this number may reduce during treatment, though it is considered important for the therapist to become familiar with at least the more prominent personality states, as the "host" personality may not be the "true" identity of the patient.
+Specific alters may react negatively to therapy, fearing that the therapist's goal is to eliminate the alter (particularly those associated with illegal or violent activities).
+A more realistic and appropriate goal of treatment is to integrate adaptive responses to abuse, injury, or other threats into the overall personality structure.